 Special Registration Types

-The 2023 Conferences on Student Success in Higher Education offers special registration types to individuals and institutions as part of their participation in certain NASPA programs.
+The 2024 Conferences on Student Success in Higher Education offers special registration types to individuals and institutions as a part of their participation in certain NASPA programs.

 FS/FgF Cohort Institution

 The one day registration type is ideal for presenters and attendees that are local to the Anaheim, CA venue location.
 Registrants will be asked to identify which conference date (June 23 - June 25, 2024) they plan to attend.